-Assuming an initial public offering price of \$19.00 per share (the mid-point of the price range set forth on the cover page of this prospectus), purchasers of our common stock in this offering will experience an immediate and substantial dilution of \$18.45 per share in the net tangible book value per share of common stock from the initial public offering price, and our pro forma net tangible book value as of December 31, 2011, after giving effect to this offering, would be \$0.55 per share.
+Assuming an initial public offering price of \$ per share (the mid-point of the price range set forth on the cover page of this prospectus) and assuming we complete the concurrent private placement described in "Prospectus summary-The offering-Concurrent private placement," purchasers of our common stock in this offering will experience an immediate and substantial dilution of \$ per share in the net tangible book value per share of common stock from the initial public offering price, and our pro forma net tangible book value as of December 31, 2011, after giving effect to this offering and the concurrent private placement, would be \$ per share.
 You will incur further dilution if outstanding options to purchase common stock are exercised.
 In addition, our certificate of incorporation allows us to issue significant numbers of additional shares, including shares that may be issued under our long-term incentive plans.
 Please read "Dilution" for a complete description of the calculation of net tangible book value.